andpor/react-native-sqlite-storage/README.md

 ##Issues

-#### Issue 1
-Android implemetation is not able to accept doubles as input into the queries for now.
+1. Android implemetation is not able to accept doubles as input into the queries for now.
 This is due to the underlying React Native limitation where only a Numeric type is available on the interface point making it ambiguous to distinguish intgeres from doubles.
-Once I figure out the proper way to do this I will update the codebase.
+Once I figure out the proper way to do this I will update the codebase [(Issue #4141)] (https://github.com/facebook/react-native/issues/4141).
-#### Issue 2
-Android implementation is based on the simple Android plugin implementation from Chris Brody.
+2. Android implementation is based on the simple Android plugin implementation from Chris Brody.
 The support for the other plugin version will be done over time.
-#### Issue 3
-Automatic close for the database when main activity is destroyed is not yet implemented.
+3. Automatic close for the database when main activity is destroyed is not yet implemented.